autopilotpattern/mysql/README.md

 ## Running the cluster

-See the section below on configuration and using the included `setup.sh` to make key encoding easier.

-Starting a new cluster is easy.
-Just run `docker-compose up -d` and in a few moments you'll have a running MySQL primary.
+Starting a new cluster is easy once you have [your `_env` file set with the configuration details](#configuration), **just run `docker-compose up -d` and in a few moments you'll have a running MySQL primary**.
 Both the primary and replicas are described as a single `docker-compose` service.
 During startup, [ContainerPilot](http://containerpilot.io) will ask Consul if an existing primary has been created.
 If not, the node will initialize as a new primary and all future nodes will self-configure replication with the primary in their `preStart` handler.

-Run `docker-compose scale mysql=2` to add a replica (or more than one!).
+**Run `docker-compose scale mysql=2` to add a replica (or more than one!)**.
 The replicas will automatically configure themselves to to replicate from the primary and will register themselves in Consul as replicas once they're ready.

 ### Configuration